capitao-red-beard/fluent_python/README.md

 ### 9. A Pythonic Object

-- `vector2d_v0.py` a Python code snippet detailing Python objects using coded examples.
+- `vector2d_v0.py` a Python class detailing Python objects using coded examples.
+- `private_protected.py` a Python code snippet showing protected and private variables in Python.